wjessop/wjessop/content/posts/humidity-temperature-and-pressure-sensing-on-a-raspberry-pi-with-go.md

 ![BME280 sensor](/img/posts/BME280.jpg#left)

-I was originally planning on making some sensor units as described in [Aaron Paterson's ESP8266 + Plantower AQ sensor project](https://github.com/tenderlove/esp8266aq), so I ordered a load of parts and PCBs to make those, but a lot of the parts for these sensor units are ordered from AliExpress, and so have delivery times in the order of weeks to months, rather than days, so given that my Buddah's Hand tree had already arrived I decided to get some [BME280 temperature, humidity and pressure sensors from Amazon](https://www.amazon.co.uk/gp/product/B0799JRDKJ/ref=ppx_yo_dt_b_asin_title_o09_s00?ie=UTF8&psc=1) as they don't cost too much and would allow me to get a jump start on checking that my trees were safe.
+I was originally planning on making some sensor units as described in [Aaron Paterson's ESP8266 + Plantower AQ sensor project](https://github.com/tenderlove/esp8266aq), so I ordered a load of parts and PCBs to make those, but a lot of the parts for these sensor units are ordered from AliExpress, and so have delivery times in the order of weeks to months, rather than days, so given that my Buddha's Hand tree had already arrived I decided to get some [BME280 temperature, humidity and pressure sensors from Amazon](https://www.amazon.co.uk/gp/product/B0799JRDKJ/ref=ppx_yo_dt_b_asin_title_o09_s00?ie=UTF8&psc=1) as they don't cost too much and would allow me to get a jump start on checking that my trees were safe.

 These BME280 sensors use [the I²C bus](https://en.wikipedia.org/wiki/I%C2%B2C), which makes them really easy to connect to, and read, from an Arduino or Raspberry Pi.
 I have both hanging around, but the Raspberry Pi is easier to get something quick running because I can write my code in a higher level language and it comes with Wifi onboard.
 Using the raspberry pi meant that the equipment list I needed was small.